Bayer-Group/cmc-knowledge-graph/README.md

-Parent repo for the CMC KG
+Parent repo for the CMC KG:
+Including:
+Docker file (frontend and backend)